 Co-op Education & Employment Services are still here to support you during COVID-19.
 It's more important now than ever to be employment ready.
 Book virtual appointments or simply send an email question.
 All our contact information remains the same at CEES online at selkirk.ca.

-Indigenous Services supported me during my time at Selkirk.
-How do I reach them now?
+Indigenous Services supports me during my time at Selkirk.
+How do I reach them?

 Indigenous Services are still here to support you.
 Their contact remains the same.
 Please go to Indigenous Services to connect.